arachid/clockwize-and-leaderboard/README.md

 ### Entities

 - **Game:** represents a specific game.
-It can be Fortnite, League of Legends or any other game.
+It can be Fortnite, League of Legends, Call Of Duty or any other game.
 - **Match:** match for a specific game.
 - **Leaderboard:** a set of scores related to the same purpose: same game, same match, same friend group or same timeframe...
 - **Score:** consist of the three properties: